Philosophising your research

 What will you achieve?

-• After completion of this course, you will have familiarised themselves with the core concepts and methods of important philosophical approaches.
+• After this course, you will have familiarised yourself with the core concepts and methods of important philosophical approaches.

-• After completion of this course, you will have learned how to apply these concepts and methods in the context of contemporary challenges.
+• After this course, you will understand how you can apply these concepts and methods in the context of contemporary research challenges.

 • After this course, you will have developed your skills for interdisciplinary dialogue.